Berrien County 5th Year Early Middle College Program

 (269) 471-7725, ext.
 1304

-Students and their families may also contact their local high school counselor/guidance office.
+- Students and their families should also contact their local high school counselor/guidance office.

 Berrien RESA, Lake Michigan College and Southwestern Michigan College comply with all federal and state laws and regulations prohibiting discrimination and with all requirements and regulations of the United States Department of Education and the Michigan State Department of Education.